Couchiman/SearchBoxPCF/README.md

 This will install all the dependencies.

 `npm run start`
-This should bootstrap the component and run it to allow you to see the component running and debug if required.
+This should bootstrap the component and run it to allow you to see the component running.